devpi/devpi/doc/userman/devpi_commands.rst

                             validation.
 If it does not exist, a random secret is generated on start up and used subsequently.
                             [{serverdir}/.secret]
-      --upgrade-state       (deprecated, use --export/--import) automatically
-                            upgrade server state if possible, creating virtualenvs as needed.
       --export PATH         export devpi-server database state into PATH.
 This will export all users, indices (except root/pypi), release files, test results and documentation.